futotorofu/FileHook.NET/README.md

 .NET Framework 4.7.2.
 If you want to use XInput, you need to be running Windows 8 or higher as well as have an XInput compatible controller, such as an Xbox 360 or One controller.

 ## Usage
-**This tool is intended for use in conjunction with a browser extensions such as Clipboard Inserter and Yomichan or a program such as Chiitrans Lite.
+**This tool is intended for use in conjunction with browser extensions such as Clipboard Inserter and Yomichan or a program such as Chiitrans Lite.
 Explaining their use is out of the scope of this document.**

 * To open a script, click on `Select script...` or `File -> Open...`.
 * To advance the script, press on `Next line`, or if you have an XInput controller plugged in, check the `Use XInput` box, then either press up on your D-Pad or click your right stick down.